JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20241105.md

 	- Tax measures by county
 - Measure details
 	- All measures (bonds, enrichment levies, capital levies) by county
-- A critique of each district's taxpayer cost impact analysis
+- An analysis of each district's taxpayer cost impact analysis
 - Calculator methodology
     - POF proof